Renewal Program FAQ

-An approved registration status is required to generate a Preliminary Statement.
-If your firm had a 'Pending Approval' or any other status besides "Approved" in Web CRD as of 11 p.m.
-ET, Nov.
-9, 2018, then a Preliminary Statement was not generated for your firm.
-However, a Final Statement will be generated if your firm is approved between Nov.
-12, 2018, and Dec.
-27, 2018.
-If this should occur, your firm's renewal fees will be assessed and collected with your Final Statement, which will be available on Jan.
-2, 2019.
+An approved registration status for the firm is required to generate a Preliminary Statement.
+If your firm did not have an approved registration in CRD as of 11 p.m.
+ET the night before Preliminary Statements were generated, then a statement will not be available for your firm.
+However, a Final Statement will be generated if your firm is approved after a Preliminary Statement is generated and before CRD/IARD shuts down for the year.
+If this should occur, your firm's renewal fees will be assessed on your Final Statement.

 5. What is the deadline for submitting payment of my Preliminary Statement?

 Full payment of your Preliminary Statement must post to your firm's Renewal Account by Dec.
-17, 2018, even if your firm intends to terminate additional registered representatives before Dec.
-31, 2018.
+14, 2020, even if your firm intends to terminate registrations before Dec.
+31, 2020.
 Firms are encouraged to submit their electronic (i.e., E-Bill, wire transfer) payments no later than Dec.
-14 in order for payment to post to their Renewal Account by the Dec.
-17 deadline.
+9 for payment to post to their Renewal Account by the Dec.
+14 deadline.
 Please review the mailing address and check payment processing times, which are detailed on the Renewal Program Payment Options page.